-The Malaysian Ministry of Science, Technology and Innovation ("MOSTI") has established a special taskforce to study the implementation of blockchain in the country as well as the Shariah compliance component of the technology as it has identified that blockchain has immense potential applications across various industries, especially the Islamic finance sector, and acknowledges that the technology could provide efficiencies.
-While the taskforce is presently at a nascent stage, MOSTI is determined to engage in discussions with various stakeholders on the development of blockchain and to develop a Shariah-compliant guideline for blockchain technology.
+MESTECC has established a special taskforce to study the implementation of blockchain in the country as well as the Shariah compliance component thereof as it has identified that blockchain has immense potential applications across various industries, especially the Islamic finance sector.
+While the taskforce is presently at a nascent stage, MESTECC is determined to engage in discussions with various stakeholders on the development of blockchain and to develop a Shariah-compliant guideline for blockchain technology.

-The UN Centre for Trade Facilitation and Electronic Business (UN/CeFact)'s whitepaper titled, 'White Paper on the technical applications of blockchain to UN Centre for Trade Facilitation and Electronic Business (UN/CeFact) deliverables' ("Whitepaper"), was brought to the attention of the Malaysian National Standards Committee on Blockchain and Distributed Ledger Technologies ("Committee") and the Committee has been tasked with the development of standards and guidelines on blockchain and distributed ledger technologies in Malaysia.
+The UN Centre for Trade Facilitation and Electronic Business ("UN/CeFact")'s whitepaper titled, 'White Paper on the technical applications of blockchain to UN/CeFact deliverables', was brought to the attention of the Malaysian National Standards Committee on Blockchain and Distributed Ledger Technologies ("Committee") and the Committee has been tasked with the development of standards and guidelines on blockchain and distributed ledger technologies in Malaysia.

-With the rapid implementation of blockchain technology and AI, purveyors will soon be subject to greater regulation and scrutiny in the near future, and the widespread implementation of blockchain technology and AI will have a domino effect on the Malaysian legal framework.
+Purveyors will soon be subject to greater regulation and scrutiny in the near future, and the widespread implementation of blockchain technology and AI will have a domino effect on the Malaysian legal framework.
+New legislation will need to be introduced and implemented, and existing legislation and regulations will need to be amended to account for the impact blockchain and AI technology have on the various industries in Malaysia.

-18. Which current legal provision/regime creates the greatest impediment to economic development/commerce?
+25. Which current legal provision/regime creates the greatest impediment to economic development/ commerce?

 Various regulatory requirements to conduct business in Malaysia often deter foreign investment into Malaysia which in return reduces economic development.
-The requirements for certain licences would typically include the incorporation of a company in Malaysia, the imposition of various equity and shareholding requirements, minimum Bumiputera (a term which includes Malaysians with cultural affinities indigenous to the region, mainly the Malays in West Malaysia and various other indigenous natives of Sabah and Sarawak) participation in companies and/or local directorship and local workforce requirements, amongst others.
-Control over meeting these requirements is exercised twofold, in that (i) committees are set up under various governmental ministries and are given the task of procuring guidelines to advise on these requirements; and (ii) equity ownership is controlled through the issuance of licences, permits and employment passes or in the purchase of real property and acquisitions of any interest in real property, and Bumiputera participation is enforced via administrative discretion exercised under legislative authority.
+Such requirements typically include corporate presence in Malaysia, and the imposition of various equity and shareholding requirements amongst others.
+Control over meeting these requirements is exercised twofold, in that:

+(a) committees under various governmental ministries are given the task of procuring guidelines to advise on these requirements; and

+(b) equity ownership is controlled through the issuance of licences, permits and employment passes or in the purchase of/acquisitions of interest in real property is enforced via administrative discretion exercised under legislative authority.

-While the government has largely liberalised major sectors of the economy, strategic sectors of national interest will continue to be safeguarded through sector regulators.
-Furthermore, the stringent licensing regime in Malaysia would also have a hand in restricting economic development and commerce in Malaysia.
-Entities engaging in commerce would need to apply for various licenses and registrations with various authorities in order to conduct business.
-If the operations of a company or business in Malaysia require such licences and registrations, equity conditions or restrictions may be imposed vide the issuance of such licences by the relevant authorities.
-More often than not, these licenses and registrations are interconnected, for example, participants in the distributive trade sector require a Wholesale Retail Trade licence and ancillary business licences in order to operate, and such licenses are required before distributive trade companies can apply for work permits for foreign employees.
-The application processes for such licenses are time-consuming and the requirement for stringent compliance with directorship and equity stipulations by the relevant authorities would need to be streamlined and simplified to facilitate economic development and commerce in Malaysia.
+While the government has liberalised major sectors of the economy, strategic sectors of national interest will continue to be safeguarded through sector regulators.

+The stringent licensing regime in Malaysia would also have a hand in restricting economic development and commerce in Malaysia.
+Entities engaging in commerce would need to apply for various licenses and registrations with various authorities in order to conduct business and equity conditions or restrictions may be imposed vide the issuance of such licences by the relevant authorities.
+Such licenses and registrations are often interconnected with time-consuming application processes and the requirement for stringent compliance with directorship and equity stipulations by the relevant authorities would need to be simplified to facilitate economic development and commerce in Malaysia.

-19. Do you believe your legal system specifically encourages or hinders digital services?
+26. Do you believe your legal system specifically encourages or hinders digital services?

 The development and utilisation of digital services in Malaysia has been strongly advocated by the government.
-Specific agencies and incentives have been instituted to facilitate the development of the digital economy.
-The Malaysian Economic Development Corporation ("MDEC"), an agency established under the Ministry of Finance ("MOF"), has been entrusted to develop, coordinate and promote Malaysia's digital economy, information and communications technology industry as well as to promote the adoption of digital technology amongst Malaysians.
-Its Digital Hub has been set up to attract technology investments, support local technology innovations and create a sustainable digital ecosystem in Malaysia.
+Specific agencies and incentives have been instituted to facilitate the development of the digital economy, such as MDEC.
+MDEC has set up a Digital Hub to attract technology investments, support local technology innovations and create a sustainable digital ecosystem in Malaysia.